bghost/dockerfiles/README.md

 ### TODO:

-* CI pipeline and Docker registry for regular updates
+* CI pipeline and Docker REGISTRY for regular updates